Visit our 360° Campus Tour Here

 The one-storey school building designed by Fr Canali was completed in 1879.
 The second floor was completed in 1888, the bottom floor turned into a gymnasium and the top floor into three classrooms.
 The building, extensively renovated in 2014, houses Lower/Middle classrooms on the upper floors and on the lower floor a place of gathering in which many of our honour boards and class photos dating back to the 1940s are on display.

 The foundation stone for what now is known as the Treacy Centre, previously the Brothers’ residence, was laid in 1875.
 The three-storey building was designed in Georgian style, containing classrooms, a dining room and a kitchen on the ground and first floors and the Brothers’ bedrooms and a chapel on the top floor.
 The building has undergone considerable changes, including a complete renovation.
 Officially re-opened in 2012 it now houses the College Museum, meeting rooms, the Foundation offices, and staff rooms.

 Br Tony White Building

 Named after former Principal Br Tony White, who oversaw considerable capital development at the College, the state-of-the-art building houses the latest in technology for classrooms, music rooms and offices.
 It also has a gymnasium on the top floor.
 The building was officially opened in 2012.

 In 2006 the College grew beyond its Gregory Terrace address, across the road, to Water Street, with the re-development of Waterford Place, to a Year 10-specific facility.
 A technologically advanced and innovative, fully self-contained facility, the opening of this building marked a significant change in the school structure and curriculum delivery.
 Following a number of changes to the educational landscape in Queensland, including the introduction of Prep and significant changes to the Senior Assessment system, the College transitioned Waterford Place to a Year 9 campus in 2022.
-As well as learning areas the building also has a theatre and indoor basketball/volleyball courts.
+As well as dedicated Year 9 learning areas, the building also has a theatre and indoor basketball/volleyball courts.